mitodl/edxcut/README.md

 without having to manually click through all the problems and remember test cases to enter?

-Would you like to script the creation of course content, or the editing of course structure, including command-line access to download specific problem, html, and video assets from a course, or command-line access to upload new problem, html, and video assets (including video transcripts) to an existing course?
-Or would you like to copy a single XBlock from one OpenEdX course to another, including static assets?

-__edxcut__ is an open source package for performing automated unit tests of answer box grading correctness, across all problems, in a live, open edX course instance.  __edxcut__ also allows programmatic creation, reading, updating, and deletion (CRUD) of edX course content, via its __edxapi__ API interface, which mimics an instructor interacting with an OpenEdX Studio instance.
+__edxcut__ is an open source package for performing programmatic creation, reading, updating, and deletion (CRUD) of edX course content, via its __edxapi__ API interface, which mimics an instructor interacting with an OpenEdX Studio instance.  __edXcut__ also provides the ability to perform automated unit tests of answer box grading correctness, across all problems, in a live, open edX course instance.

 Programmatic Content Creation, Reading, Updating, and Deletion
 --------------------------------------------------------------